hr-22/hr-22/README.md

 ### Hi there 👋
+Hello !!
+My name is Hamsikha.
+I am currently pursuing BE Electronics and communication engineering.

+I have an interest in Game Development, coding, and Artificial Intelligence.

+☆ Currently Learning Python, C#, and Game Design.

+☆ I’m currently working on improving my coding skills to develop a game using Unity/ Unreal Engine.

 <!--
 **hr-22/hr-22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.